MK2112/nn-zero-to-hero-notes/010 - Deep Dive into LLMs/010 - Deep Dive into LLMs.md

 - Data availability and quality increased substantially, e.g. through platforms like HuggingFace, allowing for more extensive pretraining.
 - Computational resources became more available and more powerful both hardware- and software-wise, allowing for larger models to be trained.
 Refer to the [stock price of NVIDIA](https://www.perplexity.ai/finance/NVDA) for reference on this and the effect that better GPUs have on the field of AI.

-><b>Q: Why are GPUs used for AI training?</b>
+><b>:question: Why are GPUs used for AI training?</b>
 >
-><b>A:</b> While neural network training, especially at today's scales, is considered expensive, the computations we actually perform are well parallelizable.
+>While neural network training, especially at today's scales, is considered expensive, the computations we actually perform are well parallelizable.
 In other words, a lot of the calculations happening within tokenization and training can be rewritten into matrix operations.
-GPUs happen to be really good at that.<br /><br /> GPUs are designed to handle many parallel calculations at once, originally for rendering graphics.
+GPUs happen to be really good at that.<br><br>GPUs are designed to handle many parallel calculations at once, originally for rendering graphics.
 This makes them ideal for training neural networks, which are essentially just a lot of matrix operations.
 Getting really good GPUs to train neural networks and to do so well makes up <b>the gold rush</b> of the 2020s.

 We won't go into full detail on the implementation.
 Again, please refer to [chapter 9](../009%20-%20Reproducing%20GPT-2/009%20-%20Reproducing_GPT-2.ipynb) for that. **But, intuitively, what does it look like to actually train one of these models as a researcher?**